 There are books that are far ahead of their time.
 One of them is "Bread from Stones" by the chemist and physician Dr. Julius Hensel (1833–1903).
-In an era when agriculture relied on manure, guano, and bone meal, he dared to propose a radical new approach: plants should be nourished not by animal waste, but by minerals from rocks.
-His work was ridiculed, opposed, and forgotten—and yet it is more relevant today than ever.
+In an era when agriculture relied on manure, guano, and bone meal, he dared a radical reorientation: plants were to be nourished not by animal waste, but by minerals from rock.
+His work was ridiculed, fought against, and forgotten – yet today it is more relevant than ever.

-The title sounds like a miracle – bread made from something seemingly lifeless.
-But Hensel was referring quite literally to food made from mineral rock.
+The title sounds like a miracle – bread from something seemingly inanimate.
+But Hensel meant quite literally food from mineral rock.

-- but a whole spectrum of minerals such as silicon, lime, magnesium and trace elements.
+- but a whole spectrum of minerals like silicon, calcium, magnesium, and trace elements.

-Nineteenth-century agricultural chemistry – shaped by Justus von Liebig – relied on artificial fertilizers and animal residues.
-Hensel warned that this depleted the soil and created dependency in agriculture.
+19th-century agricultural chemistry – shaped by Justus von Liebig – relied on artificial fertilizers and animal residues.
+Hensel warned that this depleted the soil and made agriculture dependent.

 He criticized:

-- Short-term gains, yes, but long-term soil depletion.
+- Short-term yields, yes, but long-term soil exhaustion.

-- Dependence on expensive imports such as guano from South America.
+- Dependency on expensive imports like guano from South America.

-- A one-sided view that fails to recognize the bigger picture of soil, plant and human being.
+- A one-sidedness that disregards the bigger picture of soil, plant, and human.

-His message was uncomfortable and was fiercely attacked – but it contains a truth that is only now being rediscovered.
+His message was uncomfortable and heavily attacked – yet in it lies a truth that is only now being rediscovered.

-"It is not the dung that nourishes the plant, but the minerals dormant in the rock, which are dissolved into food by water and air."
+"It is not the dung that nourishes the plant, but the minerals resting in the rock, which are dissolved by water and air to become food."

-"People search for guano and bone fertilizer in distant parts of the world, while beneath our feet, in every rock, lies the true treasure."
+"People seek guano and bone fertilizer in distant parts of the world, while the true treasure lies beneath our feet, in every rock."

 Hensel thought beyond just plants.
 For him, minerals were the key to healthy food and healthy people.